aspiringguru/ESP32-WROOM-DEMOS/README.md

 - enable code folding.

-to update board configuraiton selected in arduino. menu > tools > open boards manager search for ESP32, will find ESP32 by expressif systems.
+to update board configuration selected in arduino. menu > tools > open boards manager search for ESP32, will find ESP32 by expressif systems.